 - 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/S/ GREG S. LEA Greg S. Lea Senior Vice President and Chief Financial Officer
+/S/ GREG S. LEA Senior Vice Pre Greg S. Lea sident and Chief Financial Officer

-November 20, 2008
+December 2, 2008